Calls in Arrears: Meaning, Examples and Journal Entries

 Administrative Burden: Managing and tracking calls in arrears requires additional administrative effort.
 It includes communication and legal actions against defaulting shareholders.

 Investor Relations: Frequent calls in arrears might affect the company's market reputation.
-Also, it may reflect poor financial health of the company or investor confidence.
+They may also reflect the company's poor financial health or investor confidence.

 For the Shareholder: